laravel/docs/configuration.md

         // The environment is either local OR staging...
     }

-> {tip} The current application environment detection can be overriden by a server-level `APP_ENV` environment variable.
+> {tip} The current application environment detection can be overridden by a server-level `APP_ENV` environment variable.
 This can be useful when you need to share the same application for different environment configurations, so you can set up a given host to match a given environment in your server's configurations.

 <a name="accessing-configuration-values"></a>
 ## Accessing Configuration Values